lala-la-flaca/DevOpsBootcamp_8_Jenkins_Pipeline/README.md

 </details>

-10. Verify that nodeJS and npm are installed inside the Jenkins container.
+10. Verify that NodeJS and npm are installed inside the Jenkins container.

      ```bash
     node -v